conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 * Build Clang and GCC from source
 * Use libstdc++.so.0.6.28 for all new Docker images
 * Use glibc 2.23 for all new Docker images
-* Rotate old compiler versions to keep better support in the future
+* Images for old compilers will be built as long as their build script is compatible with the one for the newer compilers.

 ## From blueprint to prototype: Writing the new Docker recipes